 Social enterprises in Scotland

-You can also visit the Social Enterprise Scotland website for more in-depth and technical information about social enterprises in Scotland, and you can also check out this handy guide from Social Enterprise UK on how to start a social enterprise.
+Visit the Social Enterprise Scotland website for more in-depth and technical information about social enterprises in Scotland.